randomgeek78/sklearn-transformer-extensions/README.md

 # sklearn-transformer-extensions

-This python package attempts to make building end-to-end pipelines using scikit-learn easier and more intuitive.
-It provides a collection of new classes and drop-in replacements to some existing scikit-learn classes that work together to make it very easy to build very sophisticated pipelines with ease.
+This python package attempts to make building end-to-end pipelines using `scikit-learn` easier and more intuitive.
+It provides a collection of new classes and drop-in replacements to some existing `scikit-learn` classes that work together to make it very easy to build very sophisticated pipelines with ease.
 Besides, there are no functional limitations to using this new workflow.

 The pain points that the package addresses are:
-- Keeping the features and labels separate.
-This makes it impossible to remove outliers from the training data as part of an integrated pipeline.
+- `scikit-learn` API keeps the features and labels separate.
+This makes it impossible to remove outliers from the training data as part of an integrated pipeline using the standard `scikit-learn` API.
 - Cumbersome to create new features while also retaining old features with their original feature names, i.e. not prefixing them to avoid name clashes.
   See note.